MasoudBimar/Typescript-Step-by-Step/src/7-intergration-typescript-with-javascript/integration-typescript-with-javascript.md

 ```

 > [!CAUTION]
-> If the `.d.ts` file is incomplete or incorrect, TypeScript will use the provided shapes — but they won't change runtime behavior.
-Keep declarations accurate.
+> An incorrect or incomplete `.d.ts` file can mask the real runtime API.
+TypeScript will trust the declarations, which may hide missing or different members and lead to silent runtime errors.
+Keep declaration files accurate.

 ## Using `@types/*` packages (DefinitelyTyped)